another poem from the "trauma series"

 I cry in the arms of my son

-whose shoulders were so broad it took two extra pushes to urge them out
+whose shoulders were so broad it took two extra pushes to

 I cry as if my wealth is measured in tears